lightspeed-core/lightspeed-to-dataverse-exporter/examples/README.md

 # OpenShift Deployment Examples

-This directory contains Kubernetes/OpenShift manifests and scripts for deploying the Lightspeed to Dataverse exporter in a cluster.
+This directory contains Kubernetes/OpenShift manifests and scripts for deploying the Lightspeed to Dataverse exporter as Jobs in a cluster.
+The provided manifests are designed for single-shot mode execution, ideal for periodic data collection via CronJobs.

 ## Prerequisites